TautvydasNavickas/Task-for-IBM/README.md

  Write 'npm install' in your chosen terminal
 After first step write 'npm start' in your terminal.
 After app is active use search box for searching stock of your interest company e.g TSLA (or tsla).
 The longest period of time of stock price history is 1974-present.
-You can change period of time by changing date in input
+You can change period of time by changing value in date box

 App is deployed in aws amplify :"https://main.d3ujyuiyvanz7y.amplifyapp.com/"